spaulus95/ESC_Lab_Course_2025/README.md

 ## Acknowledgments

-Special thanks to the Leonhardt Group for Human Biology and Bioimaging for hosting the Embryonic Stem Cells Lab course 2025 and providing the data and supporting the analysis.
+We thank the Leonhardt Group for Human Biology and Bioimaging for hosting the 2025 Embryonic Stem Cells Lab course, providing the data, and supporting the analysis.
+Special thanks to Dr. Christopher Mulholland for his guidance and support throughout the course.

 For further questions, please reach out to the repository owner or contributors.